 Sowerby’s Beaked Whale

 Sowerby’s beaked whale is a medium-sized whale with a body length between 13-18ft and a weight of 1.1-1.4 tons.
 They do approach boats with breaching, spy hopping, and tail-slapping behavior.
-They are blue-gray, gray, or dark brown with an underside that is lighter.
+They are blue-gray, gray, or dark brown with a lighter underside.

 They have a small head for their body and a beak that has a straight mouth.
 They have a bulge in the front of their blowhole and a small dorsal fin towards their rear.